SohamTilekar/vidiopy/docs/getting_started/basic_concepts.md

 ### Modifying an AudioClip

-There are may attributes of the AudioClip class, some of them are: audio_data, fps, start, end, etc.
+An `AudioClip` has several attributes such as audio_data, fps, start, end, etc. These can be modified using the corresponding `set` methods:

-You can set them using the `set` methods relative to the attribute you want to set.

 ```python
 clip.fps = 24 # Set the fps of the clip